-The Modifications Committee will likely require that additional landscape screening be planted to visually soften the view of your modification from neighbors, the street and/or the golf course.
+The Modifications Committee will likely require that additional landscape screening be planted to visually soften the view of your modification from neighbors, the street, and/or the golf course.

-Screening of utilities, HVAC units, electrical boxes, generators, pool equipment, etc., should be achieved with natural evergreen landscape to provide year round coverage.
-To maintain consistency throughout the community, wood, lattice screens, or other similar enclosures are generally not permitted as a means of screening unless in most cases also accompanied by landscape screening and approved by the Modifications Committee.
+Screening of utilities, HVAC units, electrical boxes, generators, pool equipment, etc., should be achieved with natural evergreen landscape to provide year-round coverage.
+To maintain consistency throughout the community, wood, lattice screens, or other similar enclosures are generally not permitted as a means of screening unless, in most cases, also accompanied by landscape screening and approved by the Modifications Committee.

 Approvals granted by the Modifications Committee are done so on a case-by-case basis.
-The Committee's goal is to preserve Avenel's traditional quality by maintaining the continuity within each village and the community-wide high aesthetic standards that are unique to Avenel.
+The Committee's goal is to preserve Avenel's traditional quality by maintaining continuity within each village and seeking quality architecture, design, construction, and materials in order to meet the community-wide high quality standards and aesthetic appeal.
 Approvals in no way indicate that the Modifications Committee has made engineering reviews or conducted physical surveys relative to the proposed change.

-The applicant acknowledges sole responsibility to ensure that the changes do not adversely impact drainage or other environmental or topographic conditions, that all changes are located on applicant's lot and within the required setbacks.
-(If there is uncertainty relative to lot lines, obtaining a survey is recommended), and that all permits are obtained and in compliance with Montgomery County and Maryland State Laws.
+The applicant acknowledges sole responsibility to ensure that changes do not adversely impact drainage or other environmental or topographic conditions, that all changes are located on the applicant's lot and within the required setbacks, and that all permits are obtained and in compliance with Montgomery County and Maryland State Laws.
+(If there is uncertainty relative to lot lines, obtaining a survey is recommended.)